 “Maybe later!”
 Henry kept saying on a bed of sheepish giggles, like Paul had just pulled a string of anal beads out of his back pocket.
 Before the end of the end, though, Paul finally wore him down, and Henry thought he was the baddest cracker out there, gliding around in a pair of $1,000 boots under-lit with a blue neon track light.
 He bragged about it for days.

 A gaggle of obnoxious honkies infiltrated the rink with their Valley Girl lilt and Katy Perry fan club membership cards.
 I knew right away that they were going to make the Rollers whisper “This is why segregation is sometimes OK!”
 They all looked like they stepped out of a 1998 Gap ad campaign, so basically imagine a gang of giddy Jannas.
 The ring leader was a ginger bitch wearing underwear on the outside of her jeans.
-(Laura overheard her telling someone that she had lost a bet, but I could tell she was the type of person who thrived on the attention, good or bad.)
+(Laura overheard her telling someone she had lost a bet, but I could tell she was the type of person who thrived on the attention, good or bad.)
 There was something about her that immediately rubbed me the wrong way; well, yeah, there was the fact that she was a ginger (and not a good-looking one, either; but one plucked from the branches of the Bonaduce family tree).

 The only good thing about their presence was that their sheer skating inadequacy made me look even better to the Rollers, I’M SURE.
 They just clomped around the rink in a tight group, stumbling and wobbling, having no rhythm and being white.
 I kept speeding past them, like I do, and I think Gingerpants was getting angry about it, because toward the end of the night, she suddenly broke away from the pack and passed me out of nowhere.